Disco Lady

 The single was Taylor's first for Columbia Records, where he signed after his long-time label, Stax Records, went bankrupt.
 The song was produced by Taylor's long-time producer, Don Davis.
 Among the guests on the song were four members of Parliament-Funkadelic: bassist Bootsy Collins, keyboardist Bernie Worrell, guitarist Glenn Goins, drummer Tiki Fulwood, and background vocals by BRANDYE (Cynthia Douglas, Donna Davis, Pamela Vincent).

-"Disco Lady" was the first Hot 100 No. 1 hit with the word "disco" in the title, although it is not a disco song.
+"Disco Lady" was the first Hot 100 No. 1 hit with the word "disco" in the title (though the song was a ballad and not a disco record).
 The single also reached No. 25 on the UK Singles Chart.

+In the finale of The Paul Lynde Halloween Special, broadcast in October 1976, Paul Lynde and the entire cast sing Johnnie Taylor's "Disco Lady" (gender-neutralized to "Disco Baby").

 It earned Taylor his second Grammy Award nomination for Best Male R&B Vocal Performance.

 In 1998, a remake of the song "Disco Lady 2000" (along with a "radio slam" remix) can be heard on the album Taylored to Please released by Malaco Records.